christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 An example of optimistic replication for strong eventual consistency are _conflict-free replicated data types_ (CRDT).
 CRDTs were introduced by Shapiro et al. and describe data types with a data schema and operations on it that will be executed in replicated environments to ensure that objects always converge to a final state that is consistent across replicas [@shapiro2009crdts].
 CRDTs ensure this by requiring that all operations must be designed to be conflict-free, since CRDTs are intended for use in decentralized architectures where operation reordering is difficult to achieve.
 Therefore, any operation must be both _idempotent_ (the same operation applied multiple times will result in the same outcome) and _commutative_ (the order of operations does not influence the result of the chained operations), which also requires them to be free of side effects [^secro].

 CRDTs take the consistency problem onto the level of data structures.
 They make use of optimistic replication to allow for such operations without the need of replicas to coordinate with each other (often allowing updates to be executed even offline) by relying on merge strategies to resolve consistency issues and conflicts, once the replicas synchronize again.
 They are designed in a way that the overall state resolves automatically, becoming eventually consistent.
 Due to the nature of the operations to be idempotent, CRDTs can only be used for a specific set of applications, such as distributed in-memory key-value stores like Redis, which is commonly used for caching [@redis2022crdts].
-Another common set of use cases are realtime collaborative systems, such as live document editing (relying on suitable data structures to hold the characters with good time complexity properties for both random inserts and reads, such as an _AVL tree_ [@adelsonvelskii1963algorithm]) [@shapiro2009commutative].
+Another common set of use cases are real-time collaborative systems, such as live document editing (relying on suitable data structures to hold the characters with good time complexity properties for both random inserts and reads, such as an _AVL tree_ [@adelsonvelskii1963algorithm]) [@shapiro2009commutative].
 CRDTs are not suitable for append-only logs, streams or event stores, as designing an operation to append a record or event with idempotency and commutativeness is too expensive.

 [^secro]: Recent research is trying to find such a replicated data type that does not require operations to be commutative.
 One approach describes _Strong Eventually Consistent Replicated Objects_ (SECROs), aiming to build such a data type with the same dependability properties as CRDTs [@de2019generic].
 The authors achieve this by ensuring a total order of operations across all replicas, but still without synchronisation between the replicas: they show that it is possible to order the operations asynchronously.